 Music Therapy for Dementia Care

-Staying engaged in meaningful and interesting activities can be challenging after receiving a dementia diagnosis, but as caregivers, it is important for us to help our loved one continue to participate in activities they enjoy.
-If our loved one likes listening to or playing music, music therapy may be a helpful option.
-Music therapy can help individuals with dementia with their cognitive and/or physical functioning, while helping them stay connected with others.
+Staying engaged in meaningful and interesting activities can be challenging after receiving a dementia diagnosis, but as a caregiver, it is important for you to help your loved one continue to participate in activities they enjoy.
+If your loved one likes listening to or playing music, music therapy may be a helpful option.
+Music therapy can help individuals with dementia with their mental and/or physical abilities, while helping them stay connected with others.

-According to the American Music Therapy Association, music therapy, which is a type of treatment that does not require the use of medications, is used by professionals in therapeutic settings, such as adult day programs and residential care facilities to achieve individualized goals, including decreased agitation and increased sociability.
+According to the American Music Therapy Association, music therapy, which is a type of treatment that does not require the use of medications, is used by professionals in therapeutic settings, such as adult day programs and residential care facilities.
+Music therapy can help older adults achieve personal health and wellness goals, such as decreasing feelings of anxiety and giving them a way to socialize with friends and other peers.
 Music therapy sessions for individuals with dementia are designed to:

 - Help with anxiety and depression